 Quality learning occurs when students grapple with concepts in a meaningful way.
-There is no single “correct” way to do this, but good strategies help students connect with each other and the discipline.
+There is no single “correct” way to do this, but good strategies help students connect with each other and the content.

 1. Make your expectations of student performance clear and consistent.
 Be organized.